Rapid Reaction: Oakland Raiders

 By Paul Gutierrez | ESPN.com

-OAKLAND -- A few thoughts on the Oakland Raiders' 49-20 loss to the Philadelphia Eagles:
+OAKLAND, Calif. -- A few thoughts on the Oakland Raiders' 21-18 victory over the Pittsburgh Steelers: